PaNOSC-ViNYL/ase/doc/development/buildbot.rst

 in the ``info`` file.

-Note that before starting the slave you need to perform an temporary svn checkout of ASE in order to accept the certificate permenently.
+Note that before starting the slave you need to perform an temporary svn checkout of ASE in order to accept the certificate permanently.

 Start the ``buildslave`` with::

   buildslave start python-ase-redhat+6+x86_64+gcc+2.6

-Consider a crontab job for it as described in the above configuration of ``buildmaster``.
+Don't forget to configure a crontab job or a service as described in the previous sections.

 By default all slaves run the continuous integration for the trunk.
 If you prefer your ``buildslave`` works also on one of the branches, write